rc0r/afl-utils/README.md

 `afl-multikill` (see below).

 If you prefer to work with afl's UI instead of background processes and stat files, screen mode is for you.
-"Interactive" screen mode can be enabled using the `-i` switch.
+"Interactive" screen mode can be enabled using the `interactive = on` directive in the config file (see below).
 In order to use it, start `afl-multicore` from **inside** a `screen` session.
 A new screen window is created for every afl instance.
 Though screen mode is not supported by `afl-multikill`.
 **Attention:** When using screen mode be sure to set necessary environment variables in the `[environment]` section of your `afl-multicore` configuration!
 Alternatively run `screen -X setenv <var_name> <var_value>` from inside `screen` before running `afl-multicore`.